 The line between inspiration and imitation blurred when my song “Ponytail Girl” spread like wildfire on Napster, mislabeled as a Depeche Mode b-side.
 Despite both parties’ efforts to set the record straight (depechemode.com went so far as to address the mix-up in their FAQ), bootleg versions of Depeche Mode’s Exciter album were sold around the world with “Ponytail Girl” included as a so-called bonus track.
 I used the incident as the basis for a tribute album to the band, Color Theory presents Depeche Mode.

-I’m currently working on my 9th full-length Color Theory release, scheduled for 2014.
+I’m currently working on my 9th full-length Color Theory release, which should see release in the next few months.
 Career highlights include winning the Grand Prize in the John Lennon Songwriting Contest, two songs in the hit video game Rock Band, and several song placements on MTV’s The Real World.

 My music is powerless without you listening, so from the bottom of my heart, thank you.

 You can reach me on all of the major social networks, or by email at firstname.lastname@example.org.